 5. Disqualify Prospects Who Aren’t the Right Fit for Your Product

-You can use the BANT (budget, authority, need, timeline) methodology when it comes to disqualifying your prospects.
+There are different methodologies you can use and BANT (budget, authority, need, timeline) is one of them.
 In other words, you should nurture and invest your time and money into trying to convert:

 - Prospects with enough money to purchase your product (B)

 - Prospects who have the power to authorize the purchase (A)

 - Prospects whose business problem your product can solve (N)

 - Prospects who have the need for your product right now (T)

 Some sales experts believe that BANT is an outdated method, and they suggest using CHAMP.
 This methodology is more buyer-centered and accounts for certain changes in the sales landscape that have taken place over the past decades.

 - Authority (A), but instead of disqualifying a prospect based on how much decision-making power they have.
 Use them as a source to learn as much as possible about their organization.

 - Money (M) plays an important role.
 But you don’t discuss your prospects’ budget before you figure out how much a prospect can benefit from your offer.